coq/ceps/text/006-referencing-evars.md

 This would conservatively extend the existing mechanism.
 Two occurrences of ?[id] would be shareable if they have the same signature (same name and type of hypotheses).

-As for '?[?id]', it does not seem reasonable to accept it for cross-referencing (as it is now).
+As for `?[?id]`, it does not seem reasonable to accept it for cross-referencing (as it is in 8.5 and 8.5pl1).

 That's it at this time, so that to hear about how to improve this further.